 In order to employ a shift toward racial equity, there are three dimensions of change our college must engage: structural, cultural, and individual.
 Structural change speaks to the type of change that (minimally) seeks to remove the college-wide barriers that uphold the disenfranchisement of low-income students of color, and speaks to the thorough investigation of Foothill's policies, procedures, roles and responsibilities that govern how our college runs.
-The Equity-Driven Systems Change model explains that the dimension of cultural change uncovers and confronts the reasoning behind the inequities in our institution.
-What attitudes and beliefs do we employ as staff, faculty, and administrators in our interactions with students and one another?
+Structure can include (The Equity-Driven Systems Change model explains that the dimension of cultural change uncovers and confronts the reasoning behind the inequities in our institution.
+The model prompts us to examine the attitudes and beliefs we employ as staff, faculty, and administrators in our interactions with students and with one another.
 What informal or unspoken rules do we perpetuate?
-Creating a culture of equity may be the most difficult area of change to enact, as it requires our campus to come together under a common philosophy and desired vision, specifically around how we embody a culturally responsive, appreciative and equity-centered institution.
+Creating a culture of equity may be the most difficult area of change to enact, as it requires our campus to come together under a common philosophy and desired vision, specifically around how we embody a culturally responsive, appreciative and equitycentered institution.
 While it will be the community-wide effort that will create the change we want to see, the change won't occur without individual responsibility.
 This leads to the third type of change: individual.
 Though the Equity-Driven Systems Change model does not identify this as a dimension of change, the Office of Equity felt it was important to acknowledge the opportunity to affect positive change in those areas within the realm of our college's control, but also as a reminder that we all own the responsibility to do so.
 The act of ongoing, recursive self-reflection is imperative in our equity efforts.
-It is also important to note that all levels of change can impact and influence one another.
-Both individual and structural change will influence the culture of a campus.
-Individuals can enact structural change.
+It is also important to note that all levels of change can impact and influence one another, for example, both individual and structural change will influence the culture of a campus.
+An individual with decision-making power can enact structural change, just as a group of individuals can collectively influence structural change.
 Cultural change can inspire individual change.
 Structural change impacts individual efforts.
-So in addressing all levels, a more transformative change can occur.
+In addressing all levels, a more transformative change can occur.